terminusdb/terminusdb-events/docs/_posts/2020-03-05-dublin-1st-graph.md

 Agenda
 ------
 - 6:30pm - door opens with food and drink reception
-- 7:15pm - introduction of TerminusDB by Gavin Mendel Gleason
+- 7:15pm - Gavin is going to talk about knowledge collaboration and DataOps
 - 7:45pm - short break and networking
 - 8:00pm - workshop and building my first knowledge graph
 - 9:00pm - drinks and networking